 \section{Dark Energy Solution in the fast oscillation regime}

-In \cite{Suarez:2016eez} was found that in the fast-oscillation regime, i.e., when the oscillation frequency of the scalar field is much larger than the value of the Hubble function, the solution of the Einstein-Klein-Gordon equations for the case of a complex scalar field with a potential of attractive self interaction (\ref{eq:V}) splits into two.
+In \citet{Suarez:2016eez} was found that in the fast-oscillation regime, i.e., when the oscillation frequency of the scalar field is much larger than the value of the Hubble function, the solution of the Einstein-Klein-Gordon equations for the case of a complex scalar field with an attractive self interaction potential (\ref{eq:V}) has two different solutions.
 One solution (called normal branch) resembles to a dark matter scalar field, while the other solution (called peculiar branch) corresponds to a quintessence model.
-This solution remains in the fast oscillation regime, in which the scalar field suddenly emerges and behaves as dark energy at late times.
+This solution only exists in the fast oscillation regime, in which the scalar field suddenly emerges and behaves as dark energy at late times.

-Following the same logic, in this work we propose a deduction of an exact solution for the equation of state of the quintessence field.
+Following the same logic, in this paper we propose a deduction of an exact solution for the equation of state of the quintessence field.
 Once with this equation, we explore their possible constraints by using current observational data.